 digital strategy (jour 3275): syllabI

 Organizing a way to teach what you know has proven to be one of the most difficult things I've ever done.
-I modify my syllabus each time I teach the course and you can view my last two syllabi in Google Doc.
-The first syllabus is focused on modern marketing and the second syllabus incorporates product invention and business / brand building from the ground up.
+I modify my syllabus each time I teach the course and the most recent version can be found in a Google Doc.
+While you're there, I encourage you to leave comments and suggestion for how it could be better.

 DIGITAL STRATEGY (JOUR 3275): GOOGLE DRIVE folder

 Once you have a way to organize what you know, then you have to create content to teach others about it.
 You can get a glimpse into the type of content I create for each of my classes by viewing, and even downloading, the presentations I've created throughout my teaching experience.
 If you have any feedback on the content, send me a note!